PBJ Nursing Home Staffing Dashboard

 In September, a Brooklyn nursing home made national headlines after the violent death of an 89-year-old Holocaust survivor.
 Federal records point to a deeper problem: Seagate Rehabilitation and Nursing Center has been marked by chronic understaffing—one of thousands of U.S. nursing homes with similar conditions.
 In the 1,279 days since New York implemented a 3.50 HPRD minimum, Seagate has fallen below the threshold every single day, according to CMS Payroll-Based Journal (PBJ) data.

 PBJ data enables this analysis by providing daily staffing records, historical context, regulatory compliance tracking, and pattern recognition—revealing systemic issues that affect resident care across thousands of facilities.
-Read the full analysis or explore Seagate's staffing data.
+Read the full analysis or explore Seagate's public staffing page.

 Digging deeper?

-Premium – 320 Consulting offers custom reports with daily, position-level analysis and data visualizations tied to ratings, enforcement, and other critical metrics to support your casework and advocacy.
-Check out a sample dashboard.
+320 Consulting offers PBJ320 Premium: custom reports with daily, position-level analysis and data visualizations tied to ratings, enforcement, and other critical metrics to support your casework and advocacy.
+View a sample dashboard or request a demo.

 Methodology

-This Nursing Home Staffing Dashboard uses CMS Payroll-Based Journal (PBJ) data from 2017-2025, covering all nursing positions, including contract staff.
+This Nursing Home Staffing Dashboard uses CMS Payroll-Based Journal (PBJ) data from 2017–2025, covering all nursing positions, including contract staff.
 CMS first published PBJ data in 2017.
-It also uses Provider Information, Affiliated Entity, and MACPAC State Staffing Standards (2022) datasets.
+It also uses Provider Information, Affiliated Entity, CMS SNF ownership, MACPAC State Staffing Standards (2022), and FEC campaign finance data.
+See data sources and methodology.

 Staffing Categories